EKal-aa/orange-support-files/doc/poly_regression.md

 * Widget output:
     - learner on learner-output, if no data on input
-    - learner and trained model on classifier-output, if data on input
+    - learner on learner-output and trained model on classifier-output, if data on input

 * Creates a learner for polynomial regression, which can be used e.g. in Test and Score-Widget
 * Additionally creates a trained model, if training data is connectet to data-input, e.g. for Predictions-Widget
 ```

 Settings: